-MORPC's contracting and pre-contracting steps are generally done on a decentralized basis by individual departments, though all contracts are reviewed by the MORPC Chief of Staff & Finance Director.
-MORPC's current contracting procedures, as adopted by the Commission, are contained in available in Appendix O. These are general requirements that apply agency-wide.
+MORPC's contracting and pre-contracting steps are generally done on a decentralized basis by individual departments, though all contracts are reviewed by the MORPC Chief of Staff & Director of Operations.
+MORPC's current contracting procedures, as adopted by the Commission, are contained and available in Appendix O. These are general requirements that apply agency-wide.